-To maximize security, credentials configured in Jenkins are stored in an encrypted form on the master Jenkins instance (encrypted by the Jenkins instance ID) and are only handled in Pipeline projects via their credential IDs.
+To maximize security, credentials configured in Jenkins are stored in an encrypted form on the controller Jenkins instance (encrypted by the Jenkins instance ID) and are only handled in Pipeline projects via their credential IDs.

 This minimizes the chances of exposing the actual credentials themselves to Jenkins users and hinders the ability to copy functional credentials from one Jenkins instance to another.